angular/angularfire/docs/2-retrieving-data-as-objects.md

 Because `FirebaseObjectObservable` synchronizes objects from the realtime database, sorting will have no effect for queries that are not also limited by a range.
 For example, when paginating you would provide a query with a sort and filter.
 Both the sort operation and the filter operation affect which subset of the data is returned by the query; however, because the resulting object is simply json, the sort order will not be preseved locally.
 Hence, for operations that require sorting, you are probably looking for a [list](3-retrieving-data-as-lists.md)

-For filtering response data see [](4-querying-lists.md) and repeat 'Object' to yourself everytime you read the word 'List'.

 ###[Next Step: Retrieving data as lists](3-retrieving-data-as-lists.md)